Archived-OR/osprey_optics/README.md

 # osprey_optics
-## An iOS app that uses an iPad Pro with LiDAR and ARKit to understand the environment including detecting rocks and craters.
+## An iOS app that uses an iPad Pro with LiDAR and ARKit to detect rocks and craters.

 ### Technical notes
 #### Battery Consumption